 Presented for originality and excellence in the field of thematic cartography with emphasis on effective communication of the intended theme or themes.
-The John C. Bartholomew Award comprises a trophy, £500 prize and a certificate and is run with the support of HarperCollins and the Bartholomew Family.
+The John C. Bartholomew Award comprises a trophy, a £500 prize and a certificate, and is run with the support of HarperCollins and the Bartholomew Family.

-Jane Tomlinson receives the John C. Bartholomew Award for 2016 from Jim Irvine of HarperCollins
+James Cheshire receives the John C. Bartholomew Award for 2017 from Jim Irvine of HarperCollins

-For excellence in the application of OS OpenData
+For excellence in the application of Ordnance Survey data

-To encourage excellence in cartographic design and the innovative and exciting use of Ordnance Survey OpenData, the OS OpenData Award comprises a trophy and a certificate and is run with the support of Ordnance Survey.
+To encourage excellence in cartographic design and the innovative and exciting use of Ordnance Survey data.
+This award comprises a trophy and a certificate, and is run with the support of Ordnance Survey.